Federated Credential Management API

 async function login() {

-// Assume we have a method returning a random number.
+// Assume there is a method returning a random number.
 Store the value in a variable which can

 // later be used to check against the value in the token returned.